sam-ayo/wulo/README.md

 ### [flutter-debugger](skills/flutter-debugger)

 A structured debugging workflow that routes all debug logging through a local HTTP instrumentation server instead of console/stdout.
 Includes a Dart-based log server (`debug_log_server.dart`) that receives structured JSON logs over HTTP and prints them to the terminal with color formatting.
-Designed to keep debug output centralized and easy to follow regardless of platform.
+Designed to keep debug output centralized

 ### [backend-stack](skills/backend-stack)